VarunSelvam/Wordle/README.md

 **Wordle GUI**

 ## Project Summary
-Wordle Clone in Python with the ability replay games and prevent repeat entries.
+Wordle Clone in Python with the ability to replay games and prevent duplicate entries.
 It additionally has a keyboard like the New York Times (NYT) Wordle to assist with guessing the word.
-The keyboard will color based on three colors:
+The keyboard will be colored based on three colors:

 - Green: If letter is in the correct position, even if the letter is later guessed in another guess word and is in the wrong position.
 - Yellow: If the letter is in the word but in the wrong position, regardless of whether a user later guesses the letter twice and one of the letters is not in the word.
 - Grey: If the letter is not in the word and not previously colored as green or yellow.

 The `matplotlib` library has been used to create two visualizations.
 The first visualization shows the guess distribution for each attempt after each game.
-For instance, across 4 games, it took the player 5 attempts to to guess the correct word.
+For instance, across 4 games, it took the player 5 attempts to guess the correct word.
 It additionally shows the following:

 - Total Games Played
 - Total Games Won